Skip to main content

 • Exit Code == 0 : The transcript was a success; the output will contain a JSON output defining the transcript (more info below)

 • Exit Code != 0 : the output will contain a stack trace and other useful information.
-This output should be used in any communication with Speechmatics support to aid understanding and resolution of any problems that may occur
+This output should be used in any communication with Speechmatics Support to aid understanding and resolution of any problems that may occur

 Modifying the Image